bufbuild/docs.buf.build/docs/bsr/user-management.md

 |:--|:--|:--|
 | **Write**  | **Write** | **Write** |

 Organization owners can modify the base resource roles depending on the requirements of the organization.
+These roles are configurable on the organization settings page.

 ## Resource Roles